ratneshmurugesan/app-ux-report/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory:

-Download the app.
+Please clone the repo / Download the app.
 Go to root folder that has a package.json.
 Run